riboflavin/test-framer-sync/compare/tldv-vs-zoomai.md

 ---
 type: comparison
 title: tldv vs Zoom AI – Feature and product comparison
-description: A detailed comparison of tldv and Zoom AI meeting tools, examining transcription capabilities, action item tracking, meeting summaries, and platform integrations.
+description: A comprehensive comparison of tldv and Zoom AI meeting tools, evaluating their transcription capabilities, action item tracking, meeting summaries, and key features like platform support, integrations, and pricing.
 ---

 # tldv vs Zoom AI – Feature and product comparison

-AI meeting notes platforms provide four primary deliverables:
+Here's what you should look for in an AI meeting automation tool:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-* Action items are pulled directly from the conversation.
+* [Action items](/releases/add-action-items-to-meetings) are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
 * Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
 * Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."

+## Other key features
 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:
 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?